powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 ## Inconsistency checks

-Once the UCTE grid model is created in memory, a consistency check is performed on the different elements (nodes, lines, two windings transformers and regulations).
+Once the UCTE grid model is created in memory, a consistency check is performed on the different elements (nodes, lines, two-winding transformers and regulations).

 In the tables below, we summarize the inconsistency checks performed on the network for each type of equipment.
-For the sake of clarity we use notations that are made explicit before each table.
+For the sake of clarity, we use notations that are made explicit before each table.

 ### Nodes with active or reactive power generation

 Notations:
 - $P$: active power generation, in MW
 - $Q$: reactive power generation, in MVar
-- $minP$: minimum permissible active power generation, in MW
+- $minP$: minimum permissible active power generation in MW
-- $maxP$: maximum permissible active power generation, in MW
+- $maxP$: maximum permissible active power generation in MW
-- $minQ$: minimum permissible reactive power generation, in MVar
+- $minQ$: minimum permissible reactive power generation in MVar
-- $maxQ$: maximum permissible reactive power generation, in MVar
+- $maxQ$: maximum permissible reactive power generation in MVar
 - $Vreg$: voltage regulation, which can be enabled or disabled
 - $Vref$: voltage reference, in V